GowerCampbell/GowerCampbell/README.md

 ### Data Analysis

 Exploring frontiers by turning raw data into spreadsheets, flowcharts, graphs, and tables.
-Using datasets across this digital universe, from the vast repositories of public archives found in data.gov.uk.
-Using Python's powerful pandas library, I'm charting courses like **Kaggle** to learn how to manipulate information from files to uncover insights and visualize discoveries.
+Using datasets across this digital universe, from the vast repositories of public archives found in [**data.gov.uk**](https://www.data.gov.uk/).
+Using Python's powerful pandas library, I'm charting on courses like [**Kaggle**](https://www.kaggle.com/) to learn how to manipulate information from files to uncover insights and visualize discoveries.

 <p5>

 <b> Project Nebula: </b> This is my first try at creating data pipeline for finding and visualizing data that can be used to show property development opportunities in my country.
 Cambridgeshire by using sql and python to process national brownfield land and Land Registry data.
-<a href="https://github.com/GowerCampbell/Project-Nebula/tree/main">[Check out the project on GitHub]</a>
+<a href="https://github.com/GowerCampbell/Project-Nebula/tree/main">[**Check out the project on GitHub**]</a>
  </p5>